sim4life/CarND-Behavioral-Cloning-P3/writeup.md

 To capture good driving behavior, I first recorded two laps on track one using center lane driving.
 Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

 ![alt text][image3]

-![alt text][image4]
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to recover back to centre after steering close to the edges.
+These images show what a recovery looks like starting from:

 ![alt text][image5]

-Then I repeated this process on track two in order to get more data points.
+![alt text][image6]

-To augment the data sat, I also flipped images and angles thinking that this would ...
+To augment the data sat, I also flipped images and angles thinking that this would remove the counter-clockwise driving bias for the track 1.
 For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]
+![alt text][image4]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...
+After the collection process, I had 55992 number of data points.
+I then preprocessed this data by inflating 40% of the steering angles for straight driving, adding adjusted left and right camera angles, augmenting the data by flipping the images and their corresponding steering angles.

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 5.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.